jreidray/invaud/README.md

 # invaud

-Inventory Auditing app by Jeremy Ray
+Inventory Auditing app by Jeremy Ray for Mississippi State University's Social Science Research Center Change environment variables located in /webapp module, such as encryption key and user account info, and in WSGI config.

 ## Webapp